sigp/serenity-benches/README.md

 	scenario -- we will likely need to adjust our optimisations to suit a more diverse set of scenarios.

-## Lessons Learned

-Here we share the lessons we learned during optimisation.
-We hope this information will save time for other implementers.

-### Per-Epoch Processing

-We found it useful to consider rewards and penalties as a map against `state.validator_balances`.
-This allowed us to very easily use [rayon](https://github.com/rayon-rs/rayon) to do this map concurrently.
-I imagine most other languages have an equivalent library.
-The specification is well designed for this purpose -- updating one validator's balance only mutates state related to that validator.

-Where we found speed improvements:

-- Using hashsets for rewards and penalties.
-This is an obvious one, but you can very quickly get into boggy territory if you're testing that a validator is a current boundary attester by scanning through all current boundary attesters.
-- Processing the validator rewards in parallel (as mentioned earlier).
-- Replacing multiple calls to `inclusion_distance` with a single iteration over `previous_epoch_attestations` which produces a map of `ValidatorIndex -> SlotIncluded`.
-This shaved ~1.5 seconds from per-epoch processing.

-### Per-Block Processing

-All notable gains here were from introducing concurrency where hashing or signature verification is involved.

-We found a ~50% increase in
-processing `AttesterSlashings` by first verifying all `SlashableAttestations` in parallel before verifying each `AttesterSlashing`.

 ## Results:

 There are three scenarios benched.
 Each should be exactly the same, except the